ibm-cloud-docs/cloud-databases/k8-tutorial.md

 15. Update the Kubernetes deployment configuration file `clouddb-deployment.yaml`.

-    Under the following, change the `image` name with the repository name that you got from the previous step:
+    Change the `image` name to the repository name that you got from the previous step:

     ```yaml
     image: "registry.<region>.bluemix.net/<namespace>/<container_name>" # Edit me